Choosing a school? You’ve got options.

 Wondering about K-12 education choices in Illinois?
 You may have more options than you think.
-Understanding these options can help you confidently choose the school that best matches your child’s personality, strengths, and interests.
+Understanding these school choice options can help you confidently choose the school that best matches your child’s personality, strengths, and interests.
 Remember, each child is unique.
 So, the “best” school for your child may look different than the “best” school for your neighbor’s child.

 Looking for special education options?
 You can learn what special education services are available in Illinois at the Ultimate Guide to Special Education.

 For a real-world example of the transfer process, check out the application materials for intradistrict transfers in the Community Consolidated School District 15.

 Charter schools are distinct from traditional public schools in that they are allowed extra freedom to innovate while being held accountable for student achievement.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 Magnet schools are free public schools that allow kids to focus on a specific theme, like STEM, Montessori, or the performing arts.
 If you have a magnet school near you with a theme that your child is interested in, that could be a good school choice for you.

 There are more than 100 magnet schools in Illinois serving 4% of the K-12 student population.
 Many of these are concentrated in the Chicago Public Schools’ District; you can search for these by using the Chicago Public Schools search tool and filtering for magnet schools.
 GoCPS is the online application platform for Chicago Public Schools families wanting to choose a school other than their neighborhood school.